datacarpentry/stata-economics/_episodes/05-programming.md

 ```
 {: .error}

-As in [Episode 3]({{ "/03-transform-data/" | relative_url }}), Stata is lets us know that the file already exists and is unwilling to replace it.
+As in [Episode 3]({{ "/03-transform-data/" | relative_url }}), Stata lets us know that the file already exists and is unwilling to replace it.
 As we are using a .do file to create this file, it is totally safe to overwrite.
 If we make an error, we can fix it and rerun `do code/read_wdi_variables.do`.
 That is the whole point of .do files; to make your work more reproducible.

 > # Exercise
 > Change the last line of the .do file to `save "data/WDI-select-variables.dta", replace` and rerun it.